abtris/www.prskavec.net/content/talk/2023-09-27-CloudNative/index.md

 event:  Cloud Native Prague 5
 event_url: https://community.cncf.io/events/details/cncf-cloud-native-prague-presents-cloud-native-prague-2/
 location: Prague, Czech Republic
 summary: "OpenTelemetry as best way how to instrument your CICD pipeline.
-Talk cover observability CICD tools and show demo how instrument Github Action using Honeycomb buildevents and manual instrumentation in project using Dagger.io for pipelines.
+Talk cover observability CICD tools and show demo how instrument Github Action using Honeycomb buildevents and manual instrumentation in project using Dagger.io for pipelines."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.